 - Sporting the right hat or cap (according to the hot or cold weather.)

-- Wearing goggles or sunglasses.
+- She was wearing goggles or sunglasses.

 - The right top and bottom attire, such as full sleeve polyester upper for varying temperature, extra jacket for when it gets colder than expected, no cotton jeans as it could induce hypothermia if you get wet while wearing it.

-- Bring a rain coat or an alternative gear to protect you from a heavy downpour.
+- Bring a raincoat or an alternative gear to protect you from a heavy downpour.
 (Add this item to whatever expensive or cheap survival gear you have!)